ttran9/tdd-rest-blog/README.md

 # Testing and CI/CD Course

 - Section 2 / Video 6:
-  - For UserProfileTest
+  - For ColumnListViewTest
-    - We don't use setUp because we are looking to test the creation of certain models.
+    - To test just our views we run the command below
+      - python manage.py test accounts.tests.test_views